telerik/ajax-docs/controls/imagebutton/functionality/content-template.md

 # ContentTemplate

-This help article showcases how to add complex content (server-side controls and HTML elements) in **RadImageButton** instead of plain text (**Figure 1**).
+This help article showcases how to add complex content (server-side controls and HTML elements) in **RadImageButton** instead of a simple image with/without text (**Figure 1**).
 You can do this both in the markup, or in the code-behind:

 * [Add Elements to RadImageButton in the Markup](#add-elements-to-radimagebutton-in-the-markup)